-CE# goes low \rightarrow Send RDSFDP instruction (5Ah) \rightarrow Send 3 address bytes on SI pin \rightarrow Read SFDP code on SO after dummy cycles (default 8 cycles) \rightarrow End RDSFDP operation by driving CE# high at any time during data out.
+CE# goes low \rightarrow Send RDSFDP instruction (5Ah) \rightarrow Send 3 address bytes on SI pin \rightarrow 8 dummy cycles on SI pin \rightarrow Read SFDP code on SO \rightarrow End RDSFDP operation by driving CE# high at any time during data out.
+Refer to ISSI's Application note for SFDP table.
+The data at the addresses that are not specified in SFDP table are undefined.